finnscully/finnscully/README.md

 ### 👋 Hey there!
-I'm uhFinn
+I'm Finn

-I'm a developer with 6 years of experience, learning as I go
+I'm a developer with 8 years of experience.

 #### A bit about what I can do:
-- **Platforms**: Web, Minecraft, Discord
+- **Platforms**: Web Mobile, Minecraft, Discord
 - **Languages**: Java, Javascript, Python
 - **Databases**: MySQL, MongoDB